f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

 #.
 In the left-hand navigation, click on **Files** then **OpenAPI Files** under the **Manage** section.

 #.
 You will see "api-lab-swagger" file.
-This step has been preconfigured for your convenience, with the OpenAPI (Swagger) file already uploaded.
+This step has been pre-configured for your convenience, with the OpenAPI (Swagger) file already uploaded.

    .. image:: _static/lab2-task2-002.png